David Moon (politician): Health care

 During the 2023 legislative session, Moon introduced a bill to audit the state's behavioral health and drug treatment system to identify ways to support community-based preventative services.
 The bill passed and was signed into law by Governor Wes Moore.

 In February 2025, Moon supported a bill that would allow the Prescription Drug Affordability Board to place upper price limits on prescription drugs.
 While explaining his vote for the bill, he rose to denounce Republican criticisms that the bill would lead to drug price shortages and limit development of life-saving drugs as hypocritical, pointing to mass layoffs at the National Institutes of Health and the Food and Drug Administration by "President Elon Musk and Vice President Donald Trump", prompting boos from Republican lawmakers and a subsequent partisan shouting match between House Speaker Adrienne A. Jones and about a half-dozen Republican legislators.

 Immigration

 During the 2021 legislative session, Moon supported the Dignity Not Detention Act, which prohibits jurisdictions from contracting with U.S. Immigration and Customs Enforcement (ICE) to detain undocumented people in local jails.
-During the 2025 legislative session, he supported the Maryland Values Act, which would have prohibited counties from entering into 287(g) programs with ICE.
+During the 2025 and 2026 legislative sessions, he supported the Maryland Values Act, which would have prohibited counties from entering into 287(g) programs with ICE.

+During the 2026 legislative session, Moon introduced a bill that would allow individuals to "digitally unmask" anonymous ICE agents involved in violent or unconstitutional misconduct.
+He also supported the Community Trust Act, which would require ICE to present a judicial warrant to hold someone.